- visionOS Overview

 Mice, keyboards, and trackpads can be used alongside a Mac.

-Apple is reimagining many of its familiar apps for a 3D interface, including FaceTime, Photos, Messages, and Safari.
+Apple reimagined many of its familiar apps for a 3D interface, including FaceTime, Photos, Messages, and Safari.

 FaceTime in particular is of interest because it will show the people you're conversing with in large tiles around the room, which you can adjust.
 People you're chatting with will see your "Persona," a scan of your real face that reflects your facial expressions and hand movements in real time so you look like yourself rather than a person wearing a headset.